Vegan and Vegetarian Food in Peru: A Feast for the Senses and an Unexpected Paradise

 Seriously.
 Delicious.
 Food.

-I’ve been there.
-It’s not fun.
+I’ve been there—it’s not fun.

 Not only that, but the food is also reasonably priced – organic goodness literally delivered onto your plate from the fields nearby.